Sharmin Segal: Career

-Segal started her career as an assistant director with Goliyon Ki Raasleela Ram-Leela (2013) and has assisted on films such as Mary Kom (2014), Bajirao Mastani (2015) and Gangubai Kathiawadi (2022).
+Segal started her career as an assistant director with Mary Kom (2014) and Bajirao Mastani (2015).

 Segal made her acting debut in 2019 with Sanjay Leela Bhansali's Malaal.
 She portrayed Astha Tripathi opposite Meezaan Jafri.
 It received mixed reviews from critics.
 The Times of India praised the performance of debutants Meezaan and Sharmin and their onscreen chemistry, termed it as a 'simmering love story' with 'romantic and intense moments'.
 News18, termed the debut duo of Meezaan and Sharmin Segal 'charming in parts', but 'rough around the edges'.
-She received Filmfare Award for Best Female Debut nomination for her performance.
+Segal received Filmfare Award for Best Female Debut nomination for her performance.

-In 2022, she portrayed an air hostess Netra Banerjee opposite Pratik Gandhi, in ZEE5's Atithi Bhooto Bhava.
+In 2022, she portrayed flight attendant Netra Banerjee opposite Pratik Gandhi, in ZEE5's Atithi Bhooto Bhava.
 It received mixed reviews from critics.
 Filmfare wrote, "Sharmin looks convincing as the girl who has a hard time adjusting to her man's quirks.
 She and Pratik comes out as a real couple."
 DNA India termed Segal as 'outstanding' and said that the film will leave you emotional.

-Segal will next appear in Bhansali's Netflix web series Heeramandi.
+In 2024, Segal appeared in Bhansali's series Heeramandi, playing poet Alamzeb, opposite Taha Shah Badussha.
+Her performance was unanimously panned; Devansh Sharma of Hindustan Times noted, "Sharmin lend the much-needed youthful energy, but her voice and dialogue delivery does not work in her favour;" while Shilajit Mitra of The Hindu, wrote that Alamzeb's character was "flatly played" by Segal.
+She also received wide criticism for her role, which was said to be "expressionless."